-Duke researchers, including Mani A. Daneshmand, MD, are investigating the use of mechanical circulatory support for individuals with acute treatable conditions causing lung or heart failure.
+Duke researchers, including Jacob Klapper, MD, and Benjamin Bryner, MD, are investigating the use of mechanical circulatory support for individuals with acute treatable conditions causing lung or heart failure.
 Duke has developed multiple research programs in physiology, immunology, vascular biology, hematology, cellular and molecular biology, focusing on the effect of mechanical circulatory support systems.

 We've reported our research in national and international forums including the International Society for Heart and Lung Transplantation (ISHLT) and the Society of Thoracic Surgeons (STS) annual meeting.
 Collaborating postdoctoral fellows include Anthony Castleberry, MD, MSCi; Matthew Schechter, MD; James Meza, MD; Michael Mulvihill, MD; and Muath Bishawi, MD.